dfintha/barge/README.md

 - `clang-format`: Used to perform automatic formatting on C/C++ sources.
 - `clang (clang, clang++)`: Used to compile C/C++ source files and to compile the dependency tree of C/C++ object files, if the LLVM toolset is chosen.
+- `lldb`: Used to debug executable binaries, if the LLVM toolset is chosen.
 - `lld`: Used to link the resulting binary, if the LLVM toolset is chosen.
 - `gcc (gcc, g++)`: Used to compile C/C++ source files and to compile the dependency tree of C/C++ object files, if the GNU toolset is chosen.
+- `gdb`: Used to debug executable binaries, if the GNU toolset is chosen.
 - `ld`: Used to link the resulting binary, if the GNU toolset is chosen.
 - `gfortran`: Used to compile FORTRAN source files.
 - `doxygen`: Used to generate HTML documentation for projects.